|

 energetic that we would leave the audience wasted / exhausted and blow

+the headlining act off the stage.
 By the time they came on the

 audience had nothing left to give, too beat to respond to anything.
 The